Defense Acquisition University: Admissions and costs

-Applicants must have a current affiliation with the United States government in order to attend training courses offered by DAU.
-The United States Military Services and the DoD have internal registration and quotas for DAU instructor-led courses, while the Federal Acquisition Institute (FAI) accepts applications and registers most non-DoD students.
+Applicants must have a current affiliation with the United States government in order to attend training courses offered by WarU.
+The United States Military Services and the DoD have internal registration and quotas for WarU instructor-led courses, while the Federal Acquisition Institute (FAI) accepts applications and registers most non-DoD students.

-U.S. Federal employees and defense contractors may attend DAU courses at no cost when space is available, and may enroll in DAU's Defense acquisition credential learning pathways, and in online courses.
-DAU charges tuition only to certain foreign students.
+U.S. Federal employees and defense contractors may attend WarU courses at no cost when space is available, and may enroll in WarU's Defense acquisition credential learning pathways, and in online courses.
+WarU charges tuition only to certain foreign students.

 Training and certificates

 The Defense Acquisition Workforce Improvement Act (DAWIA) requires Defense Acquisition Workforce members to be certified for the positions they hold.
-DAU offers training courses for all Defense Acquisition Workforce members in seven functional areas and at three certification levels.
+WarU offers training courses for all Defense Acquisition Workforce members in seven functional areas and at three certification levels.